combine-org/combine-specifications/specifications/sbml.level-3.version-1.spatial.md

 # SBML Level 3 Spatial Package Version 1 Release 1
 Release 1 of the Spatial ('spatial') package for SBML Level 3 was published on 27 September 2022.
-The specification can be found at the following alternative locations:
+The specification can be found at:

 https://github.com/sbmlteam/sbml-specifications/blob/develop/sbml-level-3/version-1/spatial/specification/sbml.level-3.version-1.spatial.version-1.release-1.pdf
-The document identifier is: https://identifiers.org/combine.specifications/sbml.level-3.version-1.spatial.version-1.release-1
+Identifier for this specification is: https://identifiers.org/combine.specifications/sbml.level-3.version-1.spatial.version-1.release-1

 To cite this document use: